 Home For The Harvest’s free garden planner will help you create the annual vegetable, herb, and flower garden you’ve been dreaming of.
 Have you always wanted to grow juicy heirloom tomatoes?
 What about a delightful crop of flowers to share with friends?
 Maybe a bumper crop of basil for homemade pesto?
 Let’s get planning!

-Download your copy of the free garden planner using the form below:
+Download your copy of the free garden planner from the email sign-up page.

 The free garden planner guides you through planning out your garden in a handy, hard-copy format.
 It includes an easy step-by-step garden planning process and is supported with gardening tips sent right to your email.
 Join over 10,000 gardeners who have already downloaded this helpful planner!

 “Planning ahead can help you to get the best results from growing vegetables, put your fantasies into practice, and harvest fresh produce all year round.
 Thinking about the whole year ahead also helps to spread the workload.”Rodale’s Illustrated Encyclopedia of Organic Gardening: The Complete Guide to Natural and Chemical-Free Gardening, by Anna Kruger, Maria Rodale, and Pauline Pears

 The 8 Simple Steps to Garden Planning Success

 The free planner includes a section for each of the 8 basic steps of starting a garden.
 The steps include everything from choosing the right things to grow, drawing a proper layout, and scheduling out your crops.
 Each section in the planner includes a corresponding companion article with detailed background information to support you through each step.